therealsphinx/support.balsamiq.com/content/sales/jurisdiction.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "The EULA and Terms of Service Are Governed by the Laws the State of California, USA and Gives Exclusive Jurisdiction of the Courts in San Francisco, California, USA.
-Can We Remove This or Change This?"
+title: The EULA and Terms of Service Are Governed by the Laws the State of California, USA and Gives Exclusive Jurisdiction of the Courts in San Francisco, California, USA.
+Can We Remove This or Change This?
-menu: "menusales"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 460
+menu:
+  menusales:
+    weight: 460
+draft: ''

 ---

 We can understand the desire to engage in any litigation in a local and familiar legal system.
 No doubt, for many of the same reasons, we feel the same way too.